Blind to Position, Biased in Language: Probing Mid-Layer Representational Bias in Vision-Language Encoders for Zero-Shot Language-Grounded Spatial Understanding: Discussion

-\paragraph{Spatial Guidance.} The current spatial guider does not always select the correct candidate among different top candidate masks, leading to a gap in top-1 and top-$k$ IoU performances.
-Here, our goal is not to use any other additional models except for the pretrained CLIP backbone and mask generator.
-However, future work could explore an external spatial guide that can better select the final mask among the top candidate masks provided by our \texttt{CoMap}.
+The current spatial guider~\cite{liu2025hybrid} does not always select the correct candidate among different top candidate masks.
+Here, our goal is not to use any other additional models except for the pretrained VLE backbone and mask generator.
+Future work could explore a spatial guider that can better select the final mask among the top candidate masks provided by our \texttt{P-Map}.